Supervised Visitation FAQ

 Is there an intake process fee?

-There is no intake process fee.
+There is a one time, nonrefundable, intake fee.

 Can I have visitors?